ebondust/AdBuddizXamarin/README.md

 ## c) Optional - Request SDK Status

-You can call`IsReadyToShowAd` to know if the SDK will be able to display an ad.
+You can call`IsReadyToShowAd`to check if the SDK will be able to display an ad.

 	if (AdBuddizHandler.Instance.IsReadyToShowAd)
 	{